Winter Hikes With Your Dog

 - eating snow is not a good alternative to drinking water, as it can be harmful to your dogs’ stomach

-- keep your dog on a leash in high-risk areas so that it can’t put itself in danger (see 10 below)
+- Keep your dog on a leash in high-risk areas so that they can’t put themself in danger (see below)

 10. Caution in areas with lakes, streams and the risk of avalanches